 Comments and tips

-Keep your body still and your elbows by your sides.
-Only your forearms should move.
+Keep your body still.
+Only your arms should move.

 Do not swing the barbell.